kiranjagz/My-Problem-Solving-Stuff/README.md

 # My-Problem-Solving-Stuff
-My attempts at some comman questions for problem solving
+My attempts at some comman questions for problem solving.